patrickhilmoe/DeliveryStaging/progressnotes.md

 logic - if a process fails, a new picture can't be processed unless refreshed

-layout - highlight the stock button if not uploaded. also make it disappear when uploaded.
+layout - highlight the stock button if not uploaded. also make it disappear when uploaded. there is lag time with the State

 logic - set levels of access based on IAM? admin/edit/read (concerned user level can press buttons that will alter stage list upload)